New Swiss Data Protection Act (nDSG) – What has been extremely important since 01.09.2023?

 Many inquiries we received focused on the Managed Detection and Response (MDR) service.
 Companies want to delegate responsibility and recognize that IT security is not simply taken care of by installing a firewall and the already existing Windows Defender.

-It therefore makes sense to outsource this task to external service providers who deal full-time with the topic and are engaged in threat-hunting, who do nothing else and know the scene extremely well.
-This is a wise decision, as MDR offers proactive monitoring and response to security incidents, which is in line with the requirements of the nDSG.
-If you now have other systems in the company, you can also send this third-party telemetry data to Sophos.
+It therefore makes sense to outsource this task to external service providers who deal with threat hunting full-time, do nothing else, and know the field extremely well.
+This is a wise decision, as MDR offers proactive monitoring and response to security incidents, which aligns with the requirements of the nDSG.
+If you have additional systems in the company, you can also send this third-party telemetry data to Sophos.
 This means that this data can also be taken into account for a comprehensive security analysis.

-Nevertheless, you still hear people who think they can do it themselves and underestimate the significance of this topic.
-Here I can recommend this article with the videos, and you will quickly change your mind: The Ransomware Documentary
+Nevertheless, you still hear from people who think they can do it themselves and underestimate the scope of this topic.
+I can recommend this article with the videos; you will quickly change your mind: The Ransomware Documentary

-I am primarily talking about the endpoint here, but the same also applies to the firewall, of course.
-Configuration, maintenance, auditing, and penetration testing should be carried out by trained personnel or, if not available, outsourced to an external service provider like us.
+I am primarily talking about the endpoint here, but the same naturally applies to the firewall.
+Configuration, maintenance, auditing, and penetration testing should be carried out by trained personnel or, if that expertise is not available internally, outsourced to an external service provider like us.

 Security Audit - Always test again

-While most people take regular inspections and maintenance for their cars for granted, as required by law, IT security is often neglected.
-Yet, especially in today’s world, where the threat landscape is constantly growing and changing, it is essential to constantly put IT systems to the test.
+While most people take regular inspections and maintenance for their cars for granted, because they are required by law, IT security is often neglected.
+Yet especially today, with the threat landscape constantly growing and changing, it is essential to put IT systems to the test again and again.

-An important step towards robust IT security are regular audits and penetration tests.
-While audits verify compliance with security guidelines, penetration tests simulate cyberattacks to identify vulnerabilities in the system.
+An important step toward robust IT security is regular audits and penetration tests.
+While audits verify compliance with security policies, penetration tests simulate cyberattacks to identify vulnerabilities in the system.
 Both methods are important to ensure that security measures meet current requirements.

 A few Cybersecurity Best Practices